JanWerth/KitchenApp-MobileEngineering/readme.md

 Currently there are two known errors in the application.

-- Adding a product will set its `Added date` and `Last checked date` in two hours from now.
+- Adding a product will set its `Added date` and `Last checked date` to two hours from now.
 - An item will not be visually updated in the `Expiring Soon Screen` until the filter is reloaded. (e.g. If you change the expiration date of a product in the `Expiring Soon Filter` and update the product the list visually not be updated until you select another filter and reselect the `Expiring Soon Filter`).

 ## Expo